MichaIng/DietPi-Docs/docs/dietpi_tools.md

 === "Search Software"

     DietPi supports a large number of software titles.
 Instead of scrolling through the **Browse Software** list to find a specific software title, you may use the **Search Software** option.
-Type in the software ID or any keyword form its title or description and you'll get a list filtered by matching results.
+Type in the software ID or any keyword from its title or description and you'll get a list filtered by matching results.

     ![DietPi-Software Search menu screenshot](assets/images/dietpi-software-search.png){: with="752" height="321" loading="lazy"}